-A funny thing happened on our way to our promised paperless digital future: we kept using paper.
-Who could resist paper, considering that students learn better when reading from paper than from computer screens and still prefer textbooks over e-textbooks.
-And in lecture settings, students who write out their notes on paper actually learn more than the laptop set.
+A funny thing happened on our way to our promised paperless digital future: we never stopped using paper.
+Who could resist paper, considering that students learn better when reading from paper than from computer screens and still prefer textbooks over e-textbooks?
+In lecture settings, students who write out their notes on paper actually learn more than the laptop set.
 Clearly, paper is here to stay for at least a while more.

 Nowhere is the presence of paper more assured than in the realm of college admissions tests.
 Despite a rabid desire to digitize the SAT and ACT à la the GRE, the testmakers can’t overcome the technical difficulties inherent in reliably testing millions of teens a year via computer.
 As a result, the experience of taking the SAT or ACT today feels much like it has for decades, with students carefully using pencils (not mechanical, of course) to fill in ovals on paper.

 What is a pencil without an eraser?
 Not just a sorry excuse for a pen, an eraserless pencil is either a flawed tool or a flawed philosophy.
 Pencil marks are made to be erased as needed, especially during a test.
 In testing as in politics, mistakes are made.
 This is where the big, pink eraser comes in.